-Such fears continued to spread as negotiations attempted to ‘welcome’ the findings of the IPCC report into the Rulebook’s documentation.
-The proposal was swiftly blocked as Saudi Arabia, backed by Russia, Kuwait and the USA, insisted instead that the document simply ‘note’ the report’s findings.
-The differing legal implications posed by the two proposals were significant, with ‘welcoming’ ensuring legal accountability in accordance to the report whilst ‘noting’ merely ensured a recognition of its existence.
-Guests at the conference were quick to notice the correlation between the obstructions posed and the heavy investments often held by such nations in fossil fuels, leading to many feeling pessimistic about the progress of the negotiations.
-Such objections were effective and alarmingly frequent and caused the process to become slow and arduous for both spectators and delegates.
+Such fears were fuelled with attempts to ‘welcome’ the findings of the IPCC report into the Rulebook’s documentation became swiftly blocked as Saudi Arabia, backed by Russia, Kuwait and the USA, insisted instead that the document simply ‘note’ the report’s findings.
+The implications posed by the two proposals were significant: with ‘welcoming’ ensuring legal accountability from the report, whilst ‘noting’ merely grants recognition to its existence.
+Such objections were effective and alarmingly frequent, which caused the process to become slow and arduous for both spectators and delegates.
 As a result, many key progressive proposals were postponed for discussion until COP25 for lack of time and traction.

 If you agree more needs to be done in the fight against climate change, sign the ‘Warwick Climate Emergency Coalition’s’ petition advocating for Warwick’s commitment to climate neutrality by 2030 and for the university’s declaration of climate change as a ‘climate emergency’: